Real World Results: Unlocking the Potential of Cost Segregation for Apartment Building Owners

 We’ll begin by taking a look at this $13.9 million apartment building in Westerville, Ohio.
 By reclassifying assets to more accurately report depreciation rates, investors were able to achieve over $4 million of first-year tax savings:

-Apartment Cost Segregation Case Study
+Cost Segregation Summary

 Next up is this $26 million apartment complex located in Upstate New York.
 Had investors not hired Engineered Tax Services to conduct a cost segregation study, they would have missed out on nearly $2 million in first-year tax savings:

-Apartment Cost Segregation Case Study
+Cost Segregation Summary

 We’ll examine one more case study in this article, but these are far from the only examples available.
 In fact, we currently have a catalog of 30+ apartment building cost segregation case studies for you to browse.